Olympic Games ceremony: Time of day

-Artistic programme
+Artistic program

-The artistic programme provides the idiosyncratic element of the opening ceremony.
+The artistic program provides the idiosyncratic element of the opening ceremony.
 Olympic founder Pierre de Coubertin's initial vision for the modern Olympics featured both athletic competitions and artistic achievements.
-As the modern Olympics has evolved into a celebration of sport, it is the opening ceremony that most clearly exhibits Coubertin's overall ideal.
+As the modern Olympics have evolved into a celebration of sport, the opening ceremony most clearly exhibits Coubertin's overall ideal.

-The host nation has the freedom to comprehensively showcase its past, present and future through the artistic programme, which serves as an international platform for the host to promote its national identity, soft power and global image, through a blend of tradition, innovation and political symbolism.
-All protocols, artistic presentations, elements and rituals included in the opening ceremony must be approved by the IOC Executive Board.
+The host nation has the freedom to comprehensively showcase its past, present, and future through the artistic program; this serves as an international platform for the host to promote its national identity, soft power, and global image through a blend of tradition, innovation, and political symbolism.
+All protocols, artistic presentations, elements, and rituals included in the opening ceremony must be approved by the IOC Executive Board.

 In accordance with current Olympic protocol, the opening ceremony typically begins with the entrance of the host nation's head of state (or other representative) and the president of the IOC, followed by the raising of the host nation's flag and the performance of its national anthem.
-The host then presents artistic displays of music, singing, dance and theater representative of its culture, its history, and the current Olympic motto.
-This is a unique opportunity for the host nation to promote itself among the thousands of spectators who will be following the Games.
+The host then presents artistic displays of music, singing, dance, and theater representative of its culture, its history, and the current Olympic motto.
+These displays offer a unique opportunity for the host nation to promote itself among the thousands of spectators who are following the Games.
 Since the 1976 Winter Olympics in Innsbruck, the artistic presentations have continued to grow in scale and complexity.
 The 2008 Summer Olympics opening ceremony, for example, reportedly cost US$100 million, much of that cost incurred in the artistic portion of the ceremony.